2022 Alaska gubernatorial election

 The 2022 Alaska gubernatorial election was held on Tuesday November 8, 2022, to elect the governor of Alaska.
 Incumbent Republican governor Mike Dunleavy won re-election to a second term, becoming the first Republican governor to be re-elected to a second term since Jay Hammond in 1978 and the first governor, regardless of political affiliation, to be re-elected to a second term since Tony Knowles in 1998.

-Following voter approval of Ballot Measure 2 during the 2020 Alaska elections, this was the first gubernatorial election in Alaska held under the new election process.
+Following voter approval of Ballot Measure 2 during the 2020 Alaska elections, this was the first gubernatorial election in Alaska held under a new election process.
 All candidates ran in a nonpartisan blanket top-four primary on August 16, 2022, and the top four candidates advanced to the general election.

 In addition to Dunleavy, Democratic former state representative Les Gara, independent former governor Bill Walker, and Republican Kenai Peninsula Borough mayor Charlie Pierce advanced to the general election.
-In the general election, Dunleavy received the majority of votes in the first round, preventing an instant runoff.
+In the general election, Dunleavy narrowly received the majority of votes in the first round, preventing an instant runoff.